Are you Accepting new patients?

 It’s been a long time since I had any dental care.
 What’s the best start?

-I had a coupon for a free exam and x-rays but i’m not comfortable with the recommended treatment - what would you recommend?
+I had a coupon for a free exam and x-rays at another office, but i’m not comfortable with the recommended treatment - what would you recommend?

-Coupons and “special deals” are great for a pizza or maybe a carwash, but never when it comes to your health.
+Coupons and special deals can be great—for pizza or a car wash—but never when it comes to your health.

 Do you have an in house dental savings plan?

-Patients are far better served if they seek out the best dentist they can find; they are provided a thorough examination and a subsequent prioritized detailed plan that is manageable and customized to their specific needs.
+Patients are better served by finding the best dentist they can, receiving a thorough examination, and obtaining a customized, prioritized treatment plan tailored to their specific needs.

 My previous dentist “did everything” - implants, root canals, sedation, orthodontics, wisdom tooth extractions, TMJ treatment - do you “do everything” at your practice?